– the most spectacular hike in the Jotunheimen

 Sleep & Accommodation

-There are a number of places to stay in or around Gjendesheim.
+There are a number of places to stay in or around Besseggen.
+You can start your Besseggen hike from the doorstep of Gjendesheim DNT or Memurubu.
 But if you are looking for more of a high end accommodation, Herangtunet boutique hotel, is the place to be.

 Looking for more properties near Besseggen?
 Then you’ve come to the right place!
 Enter your dates and choose out of 69 properties.